Skip to content

 If you have read this far, you have walked the model from source to distance and back again.

 The fire never moved.
 Creation wandered.
-And the road home is still open.
+The road home is still open.
+And the Judge who opened it is not indifferent to how we walk it.

 This is a framework.
 It orients the heart toward the fire, not answers every question like a courtroom brief.
 Where it holds, hold it.
 Where it strains, bring better light.
 The source is not threatened by your questions.